aadi1011/Traffic-Light-Optimization-With-Reinforcement-Learning/README.md

 This project offers a framework for optimizing traffic flow at complex intersections using a Deep Q-Learning Reinforcement Learning agent.
 By intelligently selecting traffic light phases, the agent aims to maximize traffic efficiency.

-## Introduction

-This repository provides a starting point for those interested in deep reinforcement learning with SUMO.
-Extracted from a master's thesis, the code represents a simplified version of the author's work, serving as a helpful resource for similar projects.

 ## Deep Q-Learning Agent

 - **Framework**: Q-Learning with a deep neural network.